 Otherwise, you'll explore and try to find resources, which can either be discovered in caves or dropped by enemies.
 Think Minecraft in 2D, with your time spend wandering, crafting, and building.

-Terraria for Android was rebuilt from the ground up for mobile, including a new UI and controls, but it hasn't lost any of the charm that made it popular to begin with.
+Terraria for Android was rebuilt from the ground up for mobile, including a new UI and controls, but it hasn't lost any of the charms that made it so popular.
 You get all of the same features as the PC version with the added bonus of being able to play it anywhere.

 Explore, craft, build, and fight in Terraria.
 This sandbox platformer is sure to keep you entertained for a while.